CarolineMillan/CarolineMillan/README.md

 ### Uni Projects:
 - [Advanced Computer Graphics](https://github.com/CarolineMillan/teapot_coursework): a ray tracer that implemented photon mapping (global and caustic), phong shading and CSG.
 I got 76%, one of few maths students to pass this module.
-- Functional Programming: Lambda Calculus in Haskell.
+- Functional Programming: Lambda Calculus in Haskell, 80%.
 - Various MATLAB and R projects in my maths and stats modules.